 3. How Much Sleep Do You Get Per Day?

-Sleep can have a major impact on achieving fitness results, so you'll need to know how much sleep your client gets in a typical night in order to help them.
-Most adults need between six and eight hours per night to function at their peak; if your client isn't getting enough sleep, your first consultation may need to involve talking about some strategies to get better sleep.
-Your client needs to understand that the hours they'll spend in the gym won't mean much if they're not taking care of themselves at home.
+Sleep can have a major impact on achieving fitness results, so you’ll need to know how much sleep your client gets in a typical night in order to help them.
+Most adults need between six and eight hours per night to function at their peak; if your client isn’t getting enough sleep, your first consultation may need to involve talking about some strategies to get better sleep.
+Your client needs to understand that the hours they’ll spend in the gym won’t mean much if they’re not taking care of themselves at home.
+With a dual certification in personal training and health and wellness coaching, you can develop the skills to work with clients to improve behaviors outside of the gym.

 4. What’s Your Daily Nutrition Like?

-Just like knowing about your client's sleeping habits, it's also good to know how they tend to eat.
+Just like knowing about your client’s sleeping habits, it’s also good to know how they tend to eat.
 If possible, ask your client to keep an honest food diary the day before your consultation.
 For this diary, they should write down everything they eat and drink for that entire 24-hour period.
 This will help you get a better idea of where their nutrition may be lacking and what recommendations you can make to help them achieve their results.
 For instance, if your client is looking to build muscle, you may recommend incorporating more protein into their diet.
-If your client is looking to lose weight, these suggestions may help.
+If your client is looking to lose weight, these 6 nutrition hacks may help.

 5. Are You a Smoker?